 Tip: A tax advisor or financial planner can help you choose the best income protection policy based on your unique circumstances, while ensuring you maximise any tax reliefs available.

-Life Assurance: Tax-Efficient Life Assurance for Expats
+Tax-Efficient Life Assurance for Expats

 For those with dependents or assets, life assurance is often associated with protecting your loved ones and making sure they’re financially secure in the event of your passing.
 But for expats, it can also be part of a tax-efficient retirement plan.